logicalmechanism/convert-expression/README.md

 The inject ADA endpoint will send ADA into the contract and mint N tokens back to your wallet.
 The larger the N the harder it is to guess the values the tokens represent.
 ![ADA Injection](images/injection.png)

-The extract ADA endpoint will send M tokens and extract K ADA then mint N tokens back to your wallet.
-The contract expects tokens to be burned to get value out but for security more tokens must also be minted.
+The extract ADA endpoint will burn M tokens and extract K ADA then mint N tokens back to your wallet.
+The contract expects tokens to be burned to extract value out of the contract but for security more tokens must also be minted.
 ![ADA Extraction](images/extraction.png)

 These tokens can be traded like normal tokens but the token information needs to be communicated in a secure off-chain channel.
 Without the token information a token can not be burned.